hanspr/mi-ide/README.md

 # ![mi-ide](./assets/logo.png)

-mi-ide (_mi ide_ in spanish, "my ide" as in: this is **my** editor) is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.
+mi-ide (_mi ide_ in spanish, "my ide" as in: this is **my** editor) is a spin-off version of micro editor project at https://github.com/zyedidia/micro.

-This version is also targeted to work on Linux servers.
-It does compile and may run under other platforms, but not all features will work.

-This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers**.
+This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers** (no X Server support, no Graphical interface).

 Many of features were already provided by micro editor :+1:.
 But some others were still missing :star:, and there inclusion are not necessarily useful to everyone.

 This is the list of the most important features :

 * :+1: Short learning curve
 * :+1: Great syntax highlighting and easily customizable
 * :star: Good cursor positioning after paste, cuts, duplicate a line, searching, moving on the edges of the window.
 So I have a clear view of the surrounding code
-* :star: Translate easily
+* :star: Translate to other languages easily
 * :star: Auto detect file encoding.
 Open (decode) / Save (encode) in the original encoding of the file: UTF8, ISO8859, WINDOWS, etc. (Limited to the encoders available in go libraries)
 * :star: Replace the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
 Similar to windowed editors
 * :star: Use and abuse color to easily find the cursor, selected text, etc.